floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 - The d-offset sits between the CB prefix and 'actual' opcode, while in all other DD/FD prefixed instructions, the d-offset follows the opcode byte.

-- The d-offset always exists, also for instructions that involve (HL).
+- The d-offset always exists, also for instructions that don't involve (HL).

 - The R register is only incremented twice, but for two prefix bytes and an additional opcode it would be expected that it is incremented three times.